 b) Do they have experience in the vegetation management industry?

-You will be better served by a factoring company with experience in the utility vegetation management industry.
-They will be familiar with the industry’s invoicing practices, paperwork, and payment processes.
+You are better served by a factoring company with experience in the utility vegetation management industry.
+They are familiar with the industry’s invoicing practices, paperwork, and payment processes.

 c) What is the size of their largest financing line?